vkuhlmann/highlight-latex/README.md

       Your file begins with a line of the form \hll|\documentclass[]{}|.
 The square brackets ...

-  The first non-space character following `\hll` is delimits the argument to this command.
+  The first non-space character following `\hll` delimits the argument of this command.

 * Block style: